mehulagg/gitlab/doc/user/project/requirements/index.md

 To edit a requirement:

 1. From the requirements list, click **Edit** (**{pencil}**).
 1. Update the title in text input field.
-You can also mark a requirement as satisfied in the edit form by using the checkbox labeled "Satisfied".
+You can also mark a requirement as satisfied in the edit form by using the checkbox **Satisfied**.
 1. Click **Save changes**.

 ## Archive a requirement